 Gateway Specialty Insurance can write a wide array of social services.
 These organizations typically provide services to the needy.
-For detailed information on each type of risk, click on the below linked social
+For detailed information on each type of risk, click on the below linked social service.

 Big Brother Big Sister

 Boys and Girls Club

 Meals on Wheels